HighnessAtharva/Blog/content/posts/personal/Game Quotes/Elden Ring Quotes.md

 tags: ["quotes"]
 ---

+{{< fancylink "Love to rip and tear?
+Take a look at my collection of" "Doom Quotes" "/posts/personal/game-quotes/doom-quotes/" >}}

 >*I dreamt for so long.
 My flesh was dull gold... and my blood, rotted.
 Corpse after corpse, left in my wake.
 As I awaited... his return.
 Heed my words.
 I am Malenia.
 Blade of Miquella.
 And I have never known defeat.*